lafith/Mobile-UNet/README.md

 # Mobile UNet

-Pytorch implementation of Mobile UNet.
+PyTorch implementation of Mobile UNet.
 It is a modification of UNet with Inverted residual blocks and Depthwise seperable convolution.
 Mobile-UNet is optimized for attaining real-time image segmentation.

 ## References